vldmrL/invest/README.md

 **Widget setting**
 - data to show in Tradingview widgets.

-*All of these options are used globally across the site, please change them with care.*

----
 **Edit Page** screen
 - general settings (breadcrumbs, widget in header, color theme restrictions)
 - page jsavascript (additional .js file to load on this page, inline javascript)